hyperledger/fabric/docs/source/chaincode4ade.rst

 flag to request the execution of the ``Init`` function.
 Then call the ``Init`` function by using the `peer chaincode invoke` command and passing the ``--isInit`` flag.
-If you are using the Fabric SDK for Node.js, visit [How to install and start your chaincode](https://fabric-sdk-node.github.io/master/tutorial-chaincode-lifecycle.html).
+If you are using the Fabric SDK for Node.js, visit `How to install and start your chaincode <https://fabric-sdk-node.github.io/master/tutorial-chaincode-lifecycle.html>`__.
 For more information, see :doc:`chaincode4noah`.

 The other interface in the chaincode "shim" APIs is the ``ChaincodeStubInterface``: